 We exist to promote social sciences in the UK for public benefit.
-We showcase, champion and advocate for the social sciences, raising awareness of their immense influence and helping to secure a flourishing future.
+We showcase, champion and advocate for the social sciences, raising awareness of their immense value and helping to secure their flourishing future.

 To enhance and safeguard the social sciences in research, professional practice, and education; and to champion and foster the understanding and application of social sciences in policy, business and public life.

 The social sciences flourish in the UK and sustain their world leading stature.
 They are widely valued for their contributions to society, economy, environment and well-being; and led by confident and capable communities of academics and other professionals, learned societies and students.